Non-Fiction (Ne-Yo album)

 Non-Fiction is the sixth studio album by American recording artist Ne-Yo.
-The album was released on January 27, 2015, by Motown Records, serving as the follow-up to his fifth album R.E.D.
+The album was released on January 27, 2015, by Compound Entertainment and Motown Records, serving as the follow-up to his fifth album R.E.D.
 (2012).
 The album was preceded by two singles: "Money Can't Buy" featuring Jeezy and "She Knows" featuring Juicy J.

 Upon its release, the album was met with mixed reviews from music critics.
 The album reached number five on the US Billboard 200, selling 59,000 copies in its first week, making it the third album to miss the pinnacle of the chart since Libra Scale (2010) and also becoming the second male R&B artist to have six consecutive top 10 albums following Chris Brown in 2014.

 Singles

 "Money Can't Buy" featuring Jeezy was released via digital download on May 29, 2014, as the first single from Non-Fiction in North America; it was later sent to US urban contemporary radio on June 3, 2014.
 The song peaked at number 17 on the US Bubbling Under Hot 100 Singles chart, a listing of the top twenty-five songs that have yet to enter the main Hot 100, while charting at number 41 on the US Hot R&B/Hip-Hop Songs chart.

 "She Knows" featuring Juicy J was released via digital download on September 16, 2014, as the album's lead single (second overall) in North America; it was sent to US urban contemporary, rhythmic, and contemporary hit radio.
 The single reached number 19 on the US Billboard Hot 100, while charting at number six on the US Hot R&B/Hip-Hop Songs chart, number two on the US Rhythmic Songs chart, and number 19 on the US Pop Songs chart.

 "Time of Our Lives" with Pitbull was released via digital download on November 17, 2014, as the fifth single from Pitbull's album, Globalization, while also appearing on Non-Fiction; it was sent to US rhythmic radio on December 12, 2014.
 It became the best-performing release from Non-Fiction, peaking at number nine on the US Billboard Hot 100.
 It also peaked at number one on the US Rhythmic Songs chart and at number four on the US Pop Songs chart.
 The song performed moderately in international markets, peaking within the top twenty in Canada and New Zealand, while charting within the lower regions of charts in Australia, Ireland, and the United Kingdom.
 Its music video was released on December 25, 2014.

 "Coming with You" was sent to mainstream radio stations in the United States on April 14, 2015, as the fourth official single after being issued as the first international single in February.